Cryptography Is Not Enough: Relay Attacks on Authenticated GNSS Signals: Background

 \subsection{GNSS Spoofing Attacks}

 A GNSS signal spoofing attack is a physical-layer attack in which an attacker transmits specially-crafted radio signals identical to legitimate satellite signals.
-As shown in Figure~\ref{GNSS_spoofing}, the goal of a signal spoofing attack can be to force a victim receiver to compute a false location or/and time.
-GPS, Galileo, GLONASS, and Beidou are all vulnerable to spoofing attacks due to the lack of signal authentication (as of today) and publicly available pseudorandom codes, signal modulation schemes, and data frame formats.
+The goal of a signal spoofing attack is to force a victim receiver to compute a false location and/or time.
+GPS, Galileo, GLONASS, and Beidou are all vulnerable to spoofing attacks (as of today) due to the lack of signal authentication and publicly available pseudorandom codes, signal modulation schemes, and data-frame formats.
 There are commercial signal generations~\cite{labsat} available today that can transmit multiple GNSS signals simultaneously.
 Moreover, it is feasible to execute a signal spoofing attack with less than \$100 of hardware equipment due to the availability of low-cost software-defined radio platforms~\cite{ettus} and open-source GPS signal generation software~\cite{osqzss2015gpssim}.
 The GNSS signal generators can transmit both static and entire trajectories, e.g., an adversary can spoof a stationary receiver to be in motion several kilometers away from its actual location.
 In~\cite{tippenhauer2011requirements}, the authors present the fundamental requirements of executing a successful GPS spoofing attack.